agateau/clyde/README.md

 - [Homebrew](https://brew.sh/):
     - Binaries are built by Homebrew, not by application developers (not necessarily a bad thing, just a different approach).
     - No Windows support.
-    - Unreliable support for fixed versions.
+    - Unreliable support for pinned versions.

 - [Hermit](https://cashapp.github.io/hermit/):
     - More geared maintaining a set of tools to build a project.